dasch-swiss/dsp-metadata-gui/README.md

 # DSP-METADATA-GUI Metadata Module

-The `dsp-metadata-gui` is a GUI application written in Python for collecting project specific metadata and turn it into RDF.
+The `dsp-metadata-gui` is a GUI application written in Python for collecting project specific metadata.

-As part of the `dsp-tools`, its aim is to enable researchers and project managers who deposit research data on the DaSCH Service Platform (DSP), to add metadata about the project and datasets to the DSP repository.
-By providing metadata, the project will be searchable on the platform, which is an integral part of the FAIR principles.

-The metadata follows the schema defined by the [dsp-ontologies](https://github.com/dasch-swiss/dsp-ontologies).

 ## Install and run

 The module provides a command line entry point to run the GUI.
 The only requirement is Python 3 and PIP.

-The application has only been tested on Python 3.10.
+The application has only been tested on Python 3.11.

-__Note:__ There is a number of known potential issues.
-See the `troubleshoot` section [here](https://dasch-swiss.github.io/dsp-metadata-gui/usage_overview/#troubleshoot).

 ### Installation via pip